AlbertShqipe/my-profile/README.md

 - 💼 **Tech Stack & Skills**
   Ruby on Rails · HTML · CSS (SCSS) · JavaScript · PostgreSQL · Git · Heroku

-- ✍️ **My Story**
-  A unique blend of discipline, creativity, and adaptability — from the stage to the command line.

 ## 🚀 Technologies